vespaill/Natours/README.md

 ###  8. <a name='CSSUnits'></a>[CSS Units](https://www.w3schools.com/cssref/css_units.asp)
 - Absolute Lengths vs Relative Lengths.
-- The `em` and `rem` units are practical in creating perfectly scalable layout.
+- The `em` and `rem` units are practical in creating perfectly scalable layouts.

 ###  9. <a name='HowCSSrendersawebsite'></a>How CSS renders a website
 - **The Visual Formatting Model**: an algorithm that calculates boxes and determines the layout of these boxes, for each element in the render tree, in order to determine the final layout of the page.
 It takes into account: